dddrrreee/cs140e-22win/labs/12-vm/README.md

      further and further down (heuristic: if the access is within a MB or so of the stack size grow it, otherwise kill it).

+###### Catch insufficient privileges

+*** Still adding this***

+A big part of VM is what to do when a translation does not exist, or the operation on it has insufficient privilege (e.g., a write to a read-only segment).

+Fortunately, handling these operations isn't much different from how we did interrupts and system calls:
+  1. You define an exception handler (in our case `data_abort_vector`).
+  2. When you get a fault, you read the fault status register to get the reason (b4-20) and also the fault address (b4-44).
+  3. If the fault is recoverable, you can take an action, otherwise just kill the process (for us: reboot).

 To handle a read or write to a section that has insufficient permission:

   1. Get the cause and fault, check that it is a section permission error.
   2. Change the permissions to what the access needs.
   3. Call `mmu_sync_pte_mods()` to sync things up.
   4. Return.

 -----------------------------------------------------------------------
 ### Extensions